ctschroeder/tutorials/Voyant.md

 * For HTML pages: cut and paste into your HTML page.
 (If you don't know what this is, don't worry -- you don't need to)
 * For a blog post: start a new blog post on *the private class Wordpress blog*
   * Select the HTML block for the blog (not paragraph, not bullets, not image but HTML)
-  * Paste the snippet into your post (command-v to paste)
+  * Paste the snippet into the window for HTML in your post (command-v to paste)
 * Adjust the height or width if you'd like by changing the pixels (800px =800 pixels) to another number or the 100% width to another percentage of your screen
+* If your window is not centered on the page, edit the HTML by adding the code <div style="text-align:center"> at the very start of your HTML (be careful -- everything must be positioned correctly for it to work) and adding the code </div> at the end of the HTML.

+#### If you don't have Chrome here are two other options:
+    1. Take a screenshot of your visualization and copy the LINK to your corpus or visualization in Voyant and put both the static image/screenshot and the link in your blog post
+    OR
+    2. Select "custom HTML" block in Wordpress.
+Copy the following code into the block:  <div style="text-align:center"><iframe src="INSERT YOUR URL HERE" height='800px' width='750px'></iframe></div> .
+Then go to Voyant.
+Pick the visualization you want to embed and hover over its question mark above the tool/viz.
+You should see a few icons appear; click on the box with the arrow .
+Click "Export", and that tool/viz should appear in a new tab or window all on its own.
+Copy the URL or web address of the new tab and paste it in the code where INSERT YOUR URL HERE appears.
+The live clickable Voyant embed should appear.

 ### Step 11: Document your visualization and corpus
 * In your blog post, website, or separate text/wordprocessor file where you are keeping your notes: document what your corpus is and where you got it from
 * You should also document the tool if you are including visualizations/information based on the tool and the tutorial you used
 * First we will document Voyant Tools.
-Click on the Export button for the tool.
+Click on the Export button for the tool. (**again, this works best in CHROME**)
   * Click on Export View
   * Select Bibliographic reference and click Export
   * Copy the reference in whichever format you prefer.